How to Effectively Manage the Cost of Lubricant Filtration in Industrial Applications

 FAQs

-A: You can reduce costs by selecting the right micron size for filters, monitoring oil conditions, and using technologies like bypass indicators, particle counters, and automated alerts.
+A: The costs can be cut down by choosing a proper micron size for the filters, assessing the oil conditions, using technologies other than bypass indicators, such as particle counters, automated alerts, etc.

-A: Bypass indicators alert maintenance teams when the filter is close to its capacity and may need to be replaced, preventing unnecessary filter changes.
+A: Bypass indicators notify maintenance personnel when the filter is nearing capacity and may need to be changed, preventing excessive filtering changes.